From Theory to Practice

 4. Young Citizens in South Africa

-Some of the decision-making tools developed in the programme will be especially suitable for promoting economic and political literacy.
-We will partner with Kairos Projects, who are working in South African schools to raise the level of awareness among young people about many of the challenges they will face.
+Some of the decision-making tools developed in the programme will be especially suitable for promoting governance literacy.
+We have partnered with Kairos Projects, who are working with South African schools to raise the level of awareness among young people about many of the risks and challenges they will face in life.
 Modules developed at Cambridge Governance Labs will be integrated into their programmes which to date have reached over 40,000 schoolchildren.